Annual Merit Scholarship

 Newly registered and returning students who have not already been awarded a renewable merit scholarship (or who are seeking additional funding opportunities) may submit the general Scholarship Opportunities Application to be considered for all existing scholarships.

 The selection process for the Ana Maria Scholarship is highly competitive, with a single student chosen per grade level each year.
 This full tuition award is available only to registered students, and all families are notified when the application is released.
 Awards are announced in late Spring for the upcoming year.

 The Academy makes every best effort to lessen the tuition burden for families in need by awarding a limited number of financial grants from the Academy's Tuition Assistance Fund.
 To qualify for financial assistance, applicants must have received an offer of acceptance and submitted a separate financial aid application online.
 The Academy cannot estimate aid awards or process aid applications until the student’s admission application has been reviewed and decided.

 MHC Academy partners with FACTS Management, a subsidiary of Nelnet, to process students' applications for assistance.
 FACTS is an independent financial review company that relies on the submission of detailed and confidential financial information to determine each family's eligibility for assistance based on financial need.
 Awards of financial assistance are made on a one-year basis pending the submission of an updated application by February 15th of each subsequent year.

-Freshman applicants may now take advantage of Financial Aid Early Determination.
-Early Determination applicants will receive financial aid offers in their acceptance packets - up to 3 months earlier than in the past - when they submit their completed financial aid applications with supporting documents via FACTS on or before the December 9th admissions deadline.
+Freshman applicants may take advantage of Financial Aid Early Determination.
+Early Determination applicants will receive financial aid offers in their acceptance packets - up to 3 months earlier than in prior years - when they submit their completed financial aid applications with supporting documents via FACTS on or before the December 7th admissions deadline.

 Returning Students Deadline - February 15th